faroit/stempeg/README.md

 [![Latest Version](https://img.shields.io/pypi/v/stempeg.svg)](https://pypi.python.org/pypi/stempeg)
 [![Supported Python versions](https://img.shields.io/pypi/pyversions/stempeg.svg)](https://pypi.python.org/pypi/stempeg)

-Python package to read and write [STEM](https://www.native-instruments.com/en/specials/stems/) files.
+Python package to read and write [STEM](https://www.native-instruments.com/en/specials/stems/) audio files.
 Technically, stems are audio containers that combine multiple audio streams and metadata in a single audio file.
 This makes it ideal to playback multitrack audio, where users can select the audio sub-stream during playback (e.g. supported by VLC).

 Under the hood, _stempeg_ uses [ffmpeg](https://www.ffmpeg.org/) for reading and writing multistream audio, optionally [MP4Box](https://github.com/gpac/gpac) is used to create STEM files that are compatible with Native Instruments hardware and software.

+#### Features

+- robust and fast interface for ffmpeg to read and write any supported format from/to numpy.
+- allows to store multi-track audio within audio formats by aggregate streams into channels (concatenation of pairs of stereo channels).
+- support for internal ffmpeg resampling furing read and write.
+- create mp4 stems compatible to Native Instruments traktor.
+- using multiprocessing for reading substreams in parallel.
+- using multiprocessing to write multiple files.

 ## Installation